Home Download Orders Contact

 Based on this entry, the operating system will delete the locked file and replace it with an “.fbr” file on reboot.
 A list of files to be restored on reboot is saved in the Event Log.

-The selected items will be saved in a designated location, preserving the original directory tree layout, file modification date and file attribute.
+The selected items will be saved in a designated location, preserving the original directory tree layout, file modification date and file attributes.

 See also: